Sálim Ali Centre for Ornithology and Natural History: Education

 The SACON is affiliated with Bharathiar University.
 In 2006–07, 26 SACON students were enrolled for PhD and 2 for M.Phil.
 One PhD degree was awarded and three theses for PhDs submitted.
-Eight M.Sc students from different colleges and universities did their dissertation work at SACON for the partial fulfillment of their degree.
+Eight MSc students from different colleges and universities did their dissertation work at SACON for the partial fulfillment of their degree.

 The nature education division conducted several programmes including a one-month residential vacation training programme on Bioresources for School Children.

 SACON collaborates with the Centre for Ecological Sciences, Indian Institute of Science, Bangalore, on the People’s Biodiversity Register through School Children programme, involving five local schools.